Market Intelligence

 Q3 2025: Mixed Quarter for Global Tyre Makers as EMEA Steadies Goodyear.

-Continental books restructuring costs
+Continental absorbs transformation costs

 Implications for UK fleets and dealers